Annual Publication /

 I also spearheaded execution, within both the Engadget and Silicamag CMS, both of which were given extensive overhauls to accommodate the new content types.
 On the engadget side, I coordinated these efforts with the Senior Features Editor and their internal dev team.
 On the Silica side, I refined the UX and visual design of the site to reflect the expansion of the platform and content types.

 Critters proved to be the most media-rich and journalistically deep endeavor Silica has yet undertaken, encompassing hundreds of hours of work by a broad and diverse team of writers, artists, coders, and editors, collaborating on everything from t-shirt designs to 360 immersive media.
-The issue launch was celebrated at Imprint Projects in SOHO, NYC.
+The issue launch was celebrated at Imprint Projects in SOHO.

 Silica seeks to take the reader on a voyage.
 Many of our interactives patch in public satellite data that recreate places across the world right there in your browser window, a travel magazine for a world in which the physical and digital landscapes are intractably interconnected.
 We have entered into a new kind of frontier where the map is the territory, ready to be explored by tapping open a new tab.